How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 A resolution of 1080p and a screen size of about 15 inches (38.1 cm) is usually adequate for a typical laptop.

-However, gaming laptops have larger and more detailed displays to help your games’ graphics look and perform better.
+However, gaming laptops have more detailed and larger displays to help your games’ graphics look and perform better.

 Resolutions of 1440p and screen sizes of 18 inches or more are becoming more prevalent with gaming laptops.